The Best Small-Business Accounting Software 2019

 Packages and pricing

-FreshBooks offers three pricing tiers to choose from.
+FreshBooks offers four pricing tiers to choose from.
 The Lite plan for $15 per month works well for small businesses with five or fewer clients.
 The most popular plan, FreshBooks Plus, comes in at $25 per month and allows you to bill up to 50 clients.
 Extra features in this plan include setting up automatic payment reminders, charging late fees, and scheduling recurring invoices.

 |Plan||Monthly cost||Number of allowed billable clients||Get plan|